Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/core-transactions.md

 The `from`, `to`, and `value` are the basic fields of a transaction.
 These fields correspond to the address of sender account, address of the receiver account and the amount to be transferred, respectively.

 The `from` field identifies the sender of the transaction.
 Essentially, the 'from' field tells you who is initiating the transaction and who is paying for the transaction.
-And in the [Signing](#Signing) phase, the transaction will be signed with the private key of the `from` account, so you cannot specify any address as the sender.
+And in the [Signing](#Signing) phase, the transaction will be signed with the private key of the `from` account, so you cannot specify arbitary address as the sender.
 It is also important to remember that the account must have a sufficient balance to cover both the transfer amount (`value` field) and the transaction fee, otherwise the RPC will reject the transaction and it will not be sent.
 It's worth mentioning that in some specific cases, Conflux's sponsor mechanism can allow for other accounts to pay the transaction fee, allowing accounts with 0 balance to send transactions.

 > In fact, the `from` field is not directly included in an encoded transaction.
 Generally speaking, tools such as SDKs will remove the `from` field from transaction before encoding and sign the transaction using corresponding private key.
 Others can recover the sender from the signature of the transaction.